 Caila went to Meremac-STL for journalism and has been writing for most of her life.
-Most of her review work is on her social media pages.

 The Curse of La Llorona movie poster